dlabs-co/XSpace/README.md

 <h1>Applicatons</h1>

-The Xspace platform allow to interact in the virtual world of the trip off earth.
+The <b>Xspace</b> platform allow to interact in the virtual world of the trip off earth.
 The main application in the current challenge is to give a first person experience to every one at the different phases of a space trip.
 Also this platform could be used in different ways:

 <lu>
   <li>To train astronauts, that can feel the same things as on the trip off earth.
 The scenarios can be changed to put the astronauts in many different situations, with out any real risk, but could give the skill needed in a real trip off earth.</li>